 Five Phases Of Calf Development

 - Colostrum is VITAL for setting up the calves’ immune system.
-Colostrum can only build this during the first 24 hours of life.
+Colostrum can only build this during the first 12 hours of life.
 Most calves don’t drink enough off their mum.
-Tube feed 2L of colostrum/calf from a cow that has calved that day.
+Tube or suckle feed 2L of colostrum/calf from a cow that has calved that day.

 - When calves come into the shed spray their naval with iodine-based spray to prevent naval infections and record each calf’s birthweight.